periode/robot-liberation-theater/README.md

 ### PERFORMERS

 * spinning tree - arb, claire and reine
-* overworked robot - andrija, brooke and kate
+* Assembly - andrija, brooke and kate
-* call overflow - jennifer and mateo
+* Call Overflow - jennifer and mateo
 * By(t)e World - Ali and Lateefa
 * Revolver - arantza and reine
 * navigator and wanderer robots - luize and nahil